Search: 15 results

 And there stood up one of them named Agabus, and signified by the spirit, that there should be great dearth throughout all the world, which came to pass in the Emperor Claudius' days.

-Paul said in his defense, "I have done nothing wrong against the Law of the Jews, or of the Temple, or of the emperor."
+Paul continued to maintain, in his defense, "I have committed no offense against the Jewish law or temple or against the emperor."

-But Paul said, "I am standing before the emperor's judgment seat where I ought to be tried.
-I haven't done anything wrong to the Jewish leaders, as you know very well.
+But Paul said, "I now am standing before the emperor's court where I ought to be tried.
+I have done the Jews no wrong, as you very well know.

-Festus talked it over with the council and then answered, "To the emperor you have appealed; to the emperor you will go!"
+Then Festus, after conferring with the council, answered, "To the emperor you have appealed, to the emperor you shall go!"

 I have nothing definite to write to my lord about him.
 Therefore, I have brought him before all of you, and especially before you, King Agrippa, so that after this examination is over, I may have something to write.